Class Agnostic Instance-level Descriptor for Visual Instance Search: Feature Descriptor

 \section{Feature Descriptor}

 The output from the repeated bisecting on the feature set $X$ is a hierarchy.
-Each node on the hierarchy is a subset of $X$ (except for the root node), which corresponds to a potential salient regions.
-In this section, we show how the features are extracted for these detected salient region, except for the dummy nodes on this hierarchy (discussed in Section~\ref{sec:dummy}).
+Each node on the hierarchy is a subset of $X$ (except for the root node), which corresponds to a potential salient region.
+In this section, we show how the features are extracted for these detected salient regions, except for the dummy nodes on this hierarchy (discussed in Section~\ref{sec:dummy}).